-Easy pickled radishes are quick to make and will enhance any food you serve it with.
-Perfectly sweet & tangy, they’re a great pickle to have in the fridge.
+These easy pickled radishes are quick to make and will enhance any food you serve it with.
+Perfectly sweet, tangy and delicious!

 - 1 bunch radishes about a 1/2 pound, stem and root ends removed and cut into 1/8 inch slices